molecularmachinist/functional_sampling_tool/README.md

 conda install -c conda-forge numpy matplotlib mdanalysis scikit-learn
 ```

-The tool has been tested with python 3.7 to 3.10.
+The tool has been developed with python 3.10 and tested with 3.7 (requires also `importlib_resources`).
+The anlysis module will not work as expected with python version prior to 3.7.
 Please let us know if you are using other versions, whether everything works (and especially if it doesn't).

 ## Installation